DYMK

 DYMK (93.5 FM), broadcasting as Barangay FM 93.5, is a radio station owned and operated by GMA Network.
 The station's studio is located at the GMA Broadcasting Complex, Phase 5, Alta Tierra Village, Jaro, Iloilo City, and its transmitter is located at the GMA Transmitter Complex, Brgy.
 Alaguisoc, Jordan, Guimaras.

 History

 The station was established in 1980 under the call letters DYXI with a smooth jazz format.
-In 1985, Asia-Pacific Broadcasting Company acquired the station from Allied Broadcasting Center, changed its callsign to DYMK and rebranded it as K-Lite with an easy listening format.
-In 1989, GMA jointly acquired the station and rebranded it as Campus Radio with a mass-based format.
+In 1985, Asia-Pacific Broadcasting Company acquired the station from Allied Broadcasting Center, changed its callsign to DYMK and rebranded it as K-Lite 93.5 MK with an easy listening format.
+In 1989, GMA jointly acquired the station and rebranded it as 93.5 MK.
+In 1997, it was rebranded to Campus Radio with a mass-based format and an upgraded radio and transmitter equipment.
 On February 17, 2014, as part of RGMA's brand unifying, the station rebranded as Barangay 93.5.